pculture/miro-user-manual/en/contributing.rst

 they enrich your life and the lives of those around you?

 Buy a Miro t-shirt and wear it.
-Tell people how the future of Open Video affects us all and ensuring its success helps to make the world a better place.
+Tell people how the future of Open Video affects us all and how ensuring its success helps to make the world a better place.

 Tell your favorite podcast publishers to add "add to Miro" buttons to